WebAssembly/design/Rationale.md

 The WebAssembly stack machine is restricted to structured control flow and structured use of the stack.
-This greatly simplifies one-pass verification, avoiding a fixpoint computation like that of the Java Virtual Machine, as well as compilation and manipulating of WebAssembly code by other tools.
+This greatly simplifies one-pass verification, avoiding a fixpoint computation like that of other stack machines such as the Java Virtual Machine.
+This also simplifies compilation and manipulating of WebAssembly code by other tools.

 ## Basic Types Only